PARTNERSHIP TREATIES & ALLIANCES

 There are two reasons to form and/or recognize Métis Communities.

-The MNOC welcomes ALL Métis, regardless where their roots stem from or who their Indigenous ancestors were.
+The MNOC welcomes ALL Métis, regardless of where their roots stem from or who their Indigenous ancestors were or their place of residence.
 We already have many areas grouping a healthy Métis population that wish to be recognized as a Métis Community.
-We are preparing to officially recognize Métis Communities in New Brunswick, Quebec, Ontario, and Western Canada.

 The role of the MNOC Métis Communities is to ensure the survival of our Métis culture, traditions, languages, and knowledge through gatherings and celebrations.
 As the MNOC grows, its Treaty Partners and Métis Communities will play an important role in the delivery of programs and services, and the exercise of our rights.